Nicholas Irving: Entertainment

 In 2016, Irving was one of four military leaders to serve as coaches on the reality show American Grit with John Cena.

 He also served as an on-set advisor for Doug Liman's 2017 sniper film The Wall.

 Author

-In 2015, he wrote and published with Gary Brozek The Reaper: Autobiography of One of the Deadliest Special Ops Snipers, a New York Times bestseller about his military career during the War on Terror.
+In 2015, he wrote and published with Gary Brozek The Reaper: Autobiography of One of the Deadliest Special Ops Snipers, a New York Times bestseller about his military career during the war on terror.
 On February 2, 2015, The Weinstein Company acquired the television rights to make a miniseries out of the autobiography.
 On March 5, 2015, NBC picked up the miniseries from Weinstein.

-In late 2017 Irving revealed in a podcast that the miniseries has been scrapped, but a movie based on the book was in preproduction.
+In late 2017, Irving revealed in a podcast that the miniseries has been scrapped, but a movie based on the book was in preproduction.

+Social media

+In 2023, he featured in Youtube channel Jubilee's video: Do All Killers Think The Same? | Spectrum.
+Irving also as of 2026, features in interview podcasts by channel, djvlad.
+Irving's Instagram handle is officialreaper33.

 Personal life

 Irving married Jessica Irving in 2007, whom he had met in the 1st grade and reconnected with over the internet in 2005.

 Irving lives in Texas, citing its more permissive gun laws than that of Maryland.
 He currently owns a firing range and training center for professional shooters in San Antonio.